LiaPlayground/e-Learning-2019/README.md

 One of our design goals was to support different rendering modes, which covers the traditional textbook mode, next to presentations with animations and spoken text.
-Furthermore, we extended the language itself with various features, that should transform Markdown from a traditionally static meta-markup approach into something new, suitable for interactive online courses and more.
+Furthermore, we extended the language itself with various features, that should transform Markdown from a traditionally static markup approach into something new, suitable for interactive online courses and more.

-[^2]: Elm is a functional programming language that compiles to JavaScript,
+[^3]: Elm is a functional programming language that compiles to JavaScript,
       see the project-website: https://elm-lang.org